prabhasp/Presentations/prabhas/energy-summaries/index.md

 ---

-## Localities survey -- orientation
+## Localities survey -- landscape of the data
 ![plot of chunk unnamed-chunk-2](figure/unnamed-chunk-2.png)